 - You’re more likely to be using your lights during the wintery months as the days are shorter and visibility is poorer in adverse weather conditions.
 Make sure you check them regularly to make sure that they’re working and replace any blown bulbs.

 - To avoid accidents, make sure that your windscreen and mirrors are also de-misted and clear.
 Don’t whack the heather straight up on full heat, start off cold and slowly increase the temperature as the air dries out for a more effective way of clearing it away.

 - If you have a newer car it might have a ‘winter’ mode which will optimise your vehicle’s settings for the poor weather.
 If not, make sure you keep your revs low and aim for a higher gear to reduce the chances of your wheels spinning.

 - Think about the distance between you and the car in front.
-In wet conditions you should double the normal distance and in snow and ice you need to keep even further away to avoid collisions.
+In wet conditions, you should double the normal distance and in snow and ice you need to keep even further away to avoid collisions.

 - Try and keep a note of your insurance details in the car or on your phone for easy access if needed.
 If you need to renew your policy make sure you shop around for the cheapest car insurance deals.

 - Again, for longer journeys make sure you’ve got some essentials in the car including a torch, blankets, first aid kit, hazard triangle, tyre weld/spare wheel, a gerry can, in-car phone chargers and food/drink.
-Other good ideas include a collapsable spade, snow chains and jump leads.
+Other good ideas include a collapsible spade, snow chains and jump leads.

-- Remember, if anything goes wrong and you end up breaking down make sure to safely get out of the vehicle on the passenger side and stay away from road until help arrives.
+- Remember, if anything goes wrong and you end up breaking down make sure to safely get out of the vehicle on the passenger side and stay away from the road until help arrives.

-I hope you all have a lovely time with your families this Christmas and stay tuned for lots of new videos and blog posts across the month to get you in to the festive spirit!
+I hope you all have a lovely time with your families this Christmas and stay tuned for lots of new videos and blog posts across the month to get you into the festive spirit!